Updated On September 14, 2020

 However, these same casinos can offer sports wagering apps that don’t need in-person registration.
 Now that those apps are launched you can technically bet on sports from anywhere inside of Colorado.

 One place, in particular, that may excite sports bettors in CO is Empower Field at Mile High Stadium.
 Betfred and BetMGM have both partnered with the Broncos to launch a future sportsbook within the stadium.
 A definitive date for their opening is yet to be determined.

 What are the Best Legal Sportsbooks in Colorado?

 At this stage, it’s too early to say for sure.
 There are a total of 33 casinos between the three towns in which sports wagering can be offered.
 So if each one actually does go through with the regulatory process, then there could be stiff competition in the Colorado sports gambling market.
 So far it looks like most have.

 Many of the land-based casinos in Colorado have already found a sports betting partner.
-It is just a matter of time when casinos reopen with sportsbooks as soon as it is deemed safe to do so.
+It is just a matter of time when casinos reopen with sportsbooks.

 What Are the Top Online Betting Sites in Colorado?

-There are four mobile sports betting apps in Colorado that have launched, but there is already a list as to which companies will operate in the state.
+There are many mobile sports betting apps in Colorado that have launched, but there is already a list as to which companies will also operate in the state.

 - FOX Bet